chixm/servertemplate/readme.txt

 ##
 # ATAGO
 #
+# All in one
-# Web Server Template Assembled for GOlang
+# Template
+# Assembly of
+# GO lang
+#
 # @author chixm
 ##

 ATAGO is an Web Server Template with very often used libraries.
-The ATAGO is assembled to use for basic web site.
+The ATAGO is assembled to quickly make an web service.

 It contains

 html layout
-static file server (files like css and javascript files) database websocket
+static file server (files like css and javascript files) database websocket keyvalue store(redis)

 So, making a copy of The ATAGO will easily brings you to start developing your web service.